raphaelhoffmann/tutorials/README.md

 ```

 We obtain 2,907,062 instances of class `geographic location`, 36,036 of type `city`, 401 of type `city with hundreds of inhabitants`
-178 of type `city with millions of inhabitants`, and XX of type `country`.
+178 of type `city with millions of inhabitants`, and 2148 of type `country`.
+Countries include ones that no longer exist, hence the large number.

 Finally, we would like to extract latitude and longitude of locations.
 Again, this information will be
 useful in scoring location disambiguations.